EricwentwithCyber/Azure-SIEM-Lab/README.md

 ## Conclusion

-In this project initiative, we set up a small-scale honeynet within Microsoft Azure and linked various log sources to a Log Analytics workspace.
+In this project initiative, I set up a small-scale honeynet within Microsoft Azure and linked various log sources to a Log Analytics workspace.
 Using Microsoft Sentinel, we generated alerts and incidents based on these logs.
-We also evaluated performance metrics in the network when it was not secure, and then again after implementing security measures.
-The results were significant: there was a substantial decrease in the number of security events and incidents post-implementation, confirming the effectiveness of the security controls.
+I also evaluated performance metrics in the network when it was not secure, and then again after implementing security measures.
+The results were significant.There was a substantial decrease in the number of security events and incidents post-implementation.
+This confirms the effectiveness of the security controls.

-It's important to note that had there been extensive activity from regular users within the network, we might have observed a higher number of security events and alerts in the 24-hour period after the security measures were put in place.
+It's important to note that had there been extensive activity from regular users within the network.
+Then I was able to observed a higher number of security events and alerts in the 24-hour period after the security measures were put in place.